sirisian/ecmascript-types/decoratorreplacement.md

 The alternatives confirm it:

-- **Replacement inner-first** would mean an outer macro cannot delete an inner one, because the inner already ran. **That kills `@cfg`** — the outermost decorator removing a construct including everything decorating it — which §7.7 settled as a use the design supports.
+- **Replacement inner-first** would mean an outer macro cannot delete an inner one, because the inner already ran. **That kills `@cfg`** â€” the outermost decorator removing a construct including everything decorating it â€” which Â§7.7 settled as a use the design supports.
 - **Runtime outer-first** would give each decorator the undecorated original and keep only the last return.
 It breaks composition outright.

-**Recommended: keep both rules, and state the principle they share** rather than leaving a reader to find two orders and no explanation. **(recalled)** Rust reaches the same arrangement — an attribute macro receives the inner attributes unexpanded and may remove them.
+**Recommended: keep both rules, and state the principle they share** rather than leaving a reader to find two orders and no explanation. **(recalled)** Rust reaches the same arrangement â€” an attribute macro receives the inner attributes unexpanded and may remove them.

 ---

 #### (iii) MIXED stacks

-`@expand.derive @runtime.log class C {}` — the replacement runs at parse time and
-the runtime one at definition time, so the replacement runs first **whatever the source order says**.
+`@expand.derive @runtime.log class C {}` â€” the replacement runs at parse time and the runtime one at definition time, so the replacement runs first **whatever the source order says**.